nestauk/mapping-career-causeways/codebase/notebooks/03_link_occupational_data/README.md

 Links Remote Labor Index (developed by [del Rio-Chanona et al. 2020](https://www.oxfordmartin.ox.ac.uk/publications/supply-and-demand-shocks-in-the-covid-19-pandemic-an-industry-and-occupation-perspective/)) to ESCO occupations.
 The Remote Labor Index indicates what proportion of occupation's work activities can be performed remotely.

 **`Estimate_COVID_Exposure.ipynb`**
-Derives a simple estimate for occupational-level exposure to the impact from COVID-19 based on the workers’ physical proximity to other people (determined from O*NET) and on the extent to which the work has to be performed on-site (measured by the Remote Labor Index).
+Derives a simple estimate for occupational-level exposure to the impact from COVID-19 based on the workers’ physical proximity to other people (determined from O*NET) and on the extent to which the work has to be performed on-site (derived from the Remote Labor Index).